jyesselm/Chem991E/01_introduction_to_python/README.md

 ```

 ## Lists
-Are series of elements, initialized with []
+A series of elements, initialized with []

 ``` python
 >>>[] # empty list